OWASP/owasp.github.io/_drafts/2020-11-xx-complimentary.md

 In the future, the OWASP Foundation will offer monthly memberships, but they are not available just yet.

-Complimentary MembershipMembership does not auto-renew.
+Complimentary Membership does not auto-renew.
 Please keep an eye on the calendar to keep your membership benefits.
 For members wishing to stand for the Board, you will need to maintain continuous Membership for 12 months before submitting your candidacy and maintain Membership to the end of the election.
-You must switch over to paid MembershipMembership if you are elected.
-The easiest way to keep continuous MembershipMembership is a Lifetime membership, which I highly recommend.
+You must switch over to paid Membership if you are elected.
+The easiest way to keep continuous Membership is a Lifetime membership, which I highly recommend.

 ## Do I need to take up Complimentary Leadership?
 I want to continue supporting the Foundation.